Create and automate user acceptance tests

 Azure DevOps also provides a tool, Test Runner, to manage manual test case execution.
 For more information about using Test Runner, see Run manual tests.

 We recommend that you take advantage of Azure DevOps as it provides a rich set of management features not only for testing, but result management and mitigation.

 Run automated test cases

-The Dynamics 365 Unified Operations platform provides developers with tools to author test cases based on task recordings and use Azure DevOps to manage the automated execution of these test cases.
+The platform for Finance and Operations provides developers with tools to author test cases based on task recordings and use Azure DevOps to manage the automated execution of these test cases.